armory/documentation/_spinnaker/policy_engine.md

 ```
 # manual-judgment.rego.
 Notice the package.
-The opa.pipelines is used for policies that get checked when a pipeline is saved.
+The opa.pipelines package is used for policies that get checked when a pipeline is saved.
 package opa.pipelines

 deny["Every pipeline must have a Manual Judgment stage"] {